MaxGuryan9/ds2022-pga-golf/README.md

 All PGA data is © PGA TOUR

 ## 3. How to Run with Docker (Local)
-In your terminal:
+In your terminal paste:
 ```
 ./run.sh
 ```
-This runs:
+This runs `run.sh` which contains:

 ```python
 #!/usr/bin/env bash